-Geography is taught and studied across the school, both as the focus for blocks of topic lessons, and as a part of other subject areas.
-We work on a rolling two year programme here at Trinity Road.
-Below are details of the Geography learning that will take place over the course of this year.
+Geography is taught and studied across the school through our half termly topics.
+The first half of the Autumn term and the whole of the Spring term are our Geography topic times across the school.
+Below are details of the Geography learning that will take place over the course of this academic year.

 |Years 5 and 6||